spawnmarvel/powershell-cmd/README.md

 # Write-Output sends the output to the pipeline.
 From there it can be piped to another cmdlet or assigned to a variable.
 $a = 'Data to pipe'  | Write-Output
+#  Write-Host sends it directly to the console.
 $b = 'Data gone out' | Write-Host
 Get-Variable a,b
 # Name                           Value